krishjivani9150/student-management/README.md

-# student-management
+# 🎓 Student Management System

-A learning-based project to manage students using FastAPI, MySQL, JS, and Bootstrap.
+A basic full-stack project to manage student records.

+Built using FastAPI (backend), MySQL (database), HTML, Bootstrap, and JavaScript (frontend).

+This is part of my learning journey as I explore full-stack development step-by-step.